 - Basic hazard recognition and defensive driving

-Most beginner drivers take this course while preparing for their first road test, often after receiving a learner’s license.
-The instruction is paced to match the student’s comfort level, making it ideal for nervous drivers or those completely new to Vancouver roads.
+Most beginner drivers take this course while they prepare for their first road test, often after receiving a learner’s license.
+In addition, instructors adjust the pace based on each student’s comfort level.
+As a result, this option works especially well for nervous drivers or those completely new to Vancouver roads.

 Advanced Driving Courses: Refining Your Skills

-Advanced driving courses are intended for drivers who already know the basics but want to take their skills further.
-These courses help develop more advanced techniques and build confidence in complex or high-pressure driving environments.
+In contrast, advanced driving courses target drivers who already understand the basics but want to improve their skills.
+These courses focus on developing more advanced techniques while also building confidence in complex or high-pressure driving situations.

 Advanced training often includes: